stanpereira/DataAnalystProjects/03 Operation & Metric Analytics/readme.md

 4. Weekly Engagement Per Device: Measure the activeness of users on a weekly basis per device.
 5. Email Engagement Analysis: Analyse how users are engaging with the email service.
 (Email Engagement Metrics)

+_**For the SQL Statements, you can check the ‘SQL Statements.sql’ file or view the SQL Statements and Output in the ‘Operation & Metric Analysis.pdf’ file.**_

 ## Project Impact